SvenRosvall/VLCB-Arduino/docs/Design.md

 and services.
 ![Class Diagram](VLCB-Arduino-Classes.png)

-### Config
+### Configuration
-The Config object stores node variables (NV) and event variables(EV) and any other configuration that is required.
+The Configuration object stores node variables (NV) and event variables(EV) and any other configuration that is required.
 It makes use of a storage object that has different implementations for different storage types.
 Not all Arduino modules have EEPROM or enough EEPROM.
 Instead, external EEPROM or Flash memory can be used.
 See furter details in [Persistent Storage](PersistentStorage.md) documentation.

-The configuration support is divided into a Config object that manages NVs and EVs.
+The configuration support is divided into a Configuration object that manages NVs and EVs.
 It provides functions that deal with these NVs and EVs.
 It makes use of a Storage interface where implementing classes store the data at a given address.